 This is such an easy hack.
 All you need to do is find Twitter accounts of other authors who are writing erotica and follow their followers.

 Even in only 30% follow you back, you’re on your way to building a big following if you do this every few days.

 Yes, it’s a bit of a pain for authors, but it’s worth it for exposure.
 Set up your Goodreads author page, and list your book titles.

 But then there’s no need for you to waste too much time on it.
 Just let the reviews and ratings mount organically.

 Again, Goodreads is good SEO because your ebooks on Goodreads are picked up by Google, Bing, and Yahoo Search.

 In essence, if you are writing erotic fiction, you need to take control of your ebook promotion and forget about relying on too heavily on other sites.

 To find your readers and ebook buyers, you need to concentrate all of your efforts on attracting them to you.

 One last suggestion

-If you are looking for paid promotion for your erotica titles, Whizbuzz Books accepts erotica titles for its one year promotion package.
-However, you should first read the submission guidelines carefully to make sure your titles are acceptable.
+If you are looking for online promotion for your erotic fiction titles, Whizbuzz Books accepts erotica titles for its one-year promotion package.
+However, you should first read the submission guidelines carefully to make sure your titles are eligible.